karanupd12/karanupd12/README.md

 # 👋 Hey there!
 I’m Karan
 **`Full Stack | Web3 | GenAI`**

-Final-year B.Tech (IT & Software Engineering) student with expertise in **Java, Python, and Solidity**.
+Final-year B.Tech (IT & Software Engineering) student with expertise in **Java, Object Oriented Programming, and System Design**.
 Focused on building **scalable apps, decentralized systems, and AI-powered solutions**.
 Strong foundation in **DSA, Databases, and Full-Stack Development**.